jonathangat/MiilyaParcelsWebmap/readme.md

 # Miilya Parcels Webmap

-A web map application with interactive visualisation of land parcels in Miilya, for Blustein Maps LTD.
+A web map application with interactive visualisation of land parcels in Miilya, delevoped for Blustein Maps LTD.